MabezDev/talks/esp-rust-intro.md

 # Cargo

+- Manages the
-- Manages the download and compilation of crates in a project
+  - Download and compilation of crates in a project
+  - Documentation generation for the project
+  - Running of tests
 - Default repository is [crates.io](https://crates.io/), but allows custom repositories
 - Functionality can be extended with plugins (more on this later)